How to Use a Guided Prayer Journal: Structure Explained

 Step 1: Begin With Scripture

-• God governs time and life.
+• God governs all things

-• Christ intercedes for His people.
+• Christ intercedes for His people

-• The fear of the Lord produces wisdom.
+• The fear of the Lord produces wisdom

 Step 2: Write One Doctrinal Truth

-• God is sovereign over my circumstances.
+• God is sovereign over my circumstances

-• Christ is sufficient for my weakness.
+• Christ is sufficient for my weakness

 Step 3: Confess Specifically

-At this stage, allow the text to confront you personally.
+Allow the text to confront you personally.

 Instead of writing: